 - Training Curriculum.
 Create a training manual that takes them through the sales process, product value propositions, competition, sales scripts, common questions, objections, and ways to answer them.
 Give them the information and schedule a test that they must pass before advancing.

 - Product Expertise.
 Have them use the product with common use cases that they will encounter in real scenarios.
 When they get stuck, don’t help them.
 They need to engage customer support, read articles, and overcome obstacles just like the customer.

 - Company Values.
 Do you have a set of core values that everyone knows and follows?
 Part of creating a healthy culture is by letting everyone on the team know what the company stands for.

 - Real-World Training.
 Have them shadow you or another experienced member of the team.
 Show them how you conduct the entire sale from beginning to end and explain each step as you go.

 - Ongoing Development.
 Training should not end when the initial onboarding ends.
 Sales success hinges on continued training.
 Listen in on their calls on a weekly basis to analyze and coach.

 Empower your team with the best sales tools

 Inside sales teams are cost-effective and efficient because of the technological sales tools they use.
 There are great online tools for every phase of the sales process.
 Empower your team with the right tools so they can do their job to the best of their ability.
 Here is a quick list of the tools you should consider.

 CRM gives you an overview of all your sales activities and helps you stay on top of your pipeline.
 You’ll have all the information you need to manage relationships more effectively.

-These tools use databases, machine learning and other forms of data to give you insights about your markets, competitors and potential customers.
+These tools use databases, machine learning, and other forms of data to give you insights into your markets, competitors, and potential customers.